ansarshafras/order-csv-stat/README.md

 This is a simple WordPress plugin that creates a Woorder CSV.
 The Woorder CSV allows WordPress admin users to add their settings for a plugin.

+You may reach me out via shafras.mohammed008@gmail.com if I can support on my end

 This plugin does the following:
 - Adds an admin menu item to the left sidebar in the WordPress admin dashboard along with a submenu item including your Woorder CSV
 - Creates a Export CSV button on WooCommerce Order page